 The most important feedbacks involve various forms of water.
 A warmer atmosphere generally contains more water vapour.
 Water vapour is a potent greenhouse gas, thus causing more warming; its short lifetime in the atmosphere keeps its increase largely in step with warming.
 Thus, water vapour is treated as an amplifier, and not a driver, of climate change.
 Higher temperatures in the polar regions melt sea ice and reduce seasonal snow cover, exposing a darker ocean and land surface that can absorb more heat, causing further warming.
 Another important but uncertain feedback concerns changes in clouds.
 Warming and increases in water vapour together may cause cloud cover to increase or decrease which can either amplify or dampen temperature change depending on the changes in the horizontal extent, altitude, and properties of clouds.
 The latest assessment of the science indicates that the overall net global effect of cloud changes is likely to be to amplify warming.

 The ocean moderates climate change.
 The ocean is a huge heat reservoir, but it is difficult to heat its full depth because warm water tends to stay near the surface.
-The rate at which heat is transferred to the deep ocean is therefore slow; it varies from year to year and from decade to decade, and helps to determine the pace of warming at the surface.
-Observations of the sub-surface ocean are limited prior to about 1970, but since then, warming of the upper 700 m (2,300 feet) is readily apparent.
-There is also evidence of deeper warming.
+The rate at which heat is transferred to the deep ocean is therefore slow; it varies from year to year and from decade to decade, and it helps to determine the pace of warming at the surface.
+Observations of the sub-surface ocean are limited prior to about 1970, but since then, warming of the upper 700 m (2,300 feet) is readily apparent, and deeper warming is also clearly observed since about 1990.

 Surface temperatures and rainfall in most regions vary greatly from the global average because of geographical location, in particular latitude and continental position.
 Both the average values of temperature, rainfall, and their extremes (which generally have the largest impacts on natural systems and human infrastructure), are also strongly affected by local patterns of winds.